 Christopher Kutz C. William Maxeiner Distinguished Professor of Law (Ph.D., U.C.
 Berkeley; J.D., Yale University).
 He is a faculty member in the Law School’s program in Jurisprudence & Social Policy.
 He works mainly in moral, legal, and political philosophy, with a current focus on the ethics of war and peace, and the design of just institutions..
 He is author of Complicity: Ethics and Law for a Collective Age (Cambridge University Press 2001), and his War and Democracy is forthcoming from Princeton University Press.
 He is director of the Kadish Center for Morality, Law and Public Affairs a the School of Law.

-Anthony A. Long Irving Stone Professor of Literature Emeritus (Department of Classics) (Ph.D., University of London).
+Anthony A. Long Irving Stone Professor of Literature Emeritus (Department of Ancient Greek and Roman Studies) (Ph.D., University of London).
 His main field of teaching and research is ancient philosophy.
 He is editor of The Cambridge Companion to Early Greek Philosophy and his other books include Hellenistic Philosophy (University of California Press) and Epictetus: A Stoic and Socratic Guide to Life (Oxford University Press).